vestrada64/fluffsters/README.md

 * [Heroku](https://fluffsters.herokuapp.com/)

 #### Unsolved Problems
-* Adding a Dog API of a puppy slideshow.
+* Need to add a comment's model for its own page.

 ##### Future Enhancements
 * Being able to favorite a puppy and have your own favorites puppy page.
 * Add a location of where you can adopt specific dogs to expand the app.
 * Best locations to go to where you can play with dogs and drink coffee.
+* Adding a Dog API of a puppy slideshow.